coveralls-net/coveralls.net/README.md

 ## Versioning

-Visor will be maintained under the Semantic Versioning guidelines as much as possible.
+<b>coveralls.net</b> will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

-`<major>.<minor>.<patch>`
+`<major>.<minor>.<build>`

 and constructed with the following guidelines:

-* Breaking backward compatibility bumps the major (resetting the minor and patch)
+* Breaking backward compatibility bumps the major (resetting the minor and build)
-* New additions without breaking backward compatibility bumps the minor (resetting the patch)
+* New additions without breaking backward compatibility bumps the minor (resetting the build)
-* Bug fixes and misc changes bump the patch
+* Bug fixes and misc changes increase the build number

 For more information on SemVer, please visit http://semver.org/.